SFDO-Tooling/Snowfakery/docs/index.md

 Note the `snowfakery_version` declaration which triggers the Snowfakery 3 interpretation of the recipe.
-Becauses of this interpretation `bassdate` is a datetime, rather than a string.
+Becauses of this interpretation `basedate` is a datetime, rather than a string.

 In very obscure cases this might cause changes in the meaning of a recipe which depended on values being flattened to strings.
-For example, a recipe might append a striinng to a date, which would generate an error in Snowfakery 3.
+For example, a recipe might append a string to a date, which would generate an error in Snowfakery 3.

-Few or no cases of this are expected but you can validate your own recipes by adding the `snowfakery_version: 3` declaration.
+These errors are expected to be rare, but you can validate your own recipes by adding the `snowfakery_version: 3` declaration.

-In June of 2022, Snowfakery 3 formula interpretation will become the default: all recipes should be tested with the `snowfakery_version: 3` declaration before then, so that recipes can be fixed at your leisure.
+In June of 2022, Snowfakery 3 formula interpretation will become the default.
+You should test all your recipes with the `snowfakery_version: 3` declaration before then, so that you have time to fix any recipes needed.

 ## Appendices